Credit to image used in pin goes to Abi Porter. – Changes were made to the original image.

 Forget the toxic chemically made toilet cleaner and try using hydrogen peroxide.
-All you need to do is pour half a cup of it into the toilet bowl, let it sit for a few minutes, and then scrub clean.
+All you need to do is pour half a cup of it into the toilet bowl, letting it sit for 3 minutes, and then scrub it clean.
 Flush after and it’ll look great.

 Sanitize Your Sponge